harshb/harshb.github.io/_posts/2019-10-05-kaifi-aurat.md

 >
 >At your feet  heavenly gardens of culture bloom
 >
->Around your eyes your devotees, civilization and progress,  circumambulate
+>In the orbit of  your eyes  civilization and progress  roam
 >
 >Your embrace  cradles  all that is  pure
 >